mozilla-releng/releng-rfcs/rfcs/0014-use-production-versions-for-scripts.md

 For all of our releng packages that we use in production, bump their versions to `1.0.0` (for those that aren't >= `1.0.0` already).
 Follow [semver](https://semver.org/).
+Importantly, this means that a backwards-incompatible change to _any_ public-facing functionality (e.g.: *script config or task payload structure) must be followed by a major version bump.

 # Open Questions